pjsiri/portfolio-pal/README.md

   npm start
 ```

-4. Run on Emulator or Device.
+4. Run on Emulator or Personal Device.

 Note: Make sure you have Node.js installed on your system before proceeding with the installation.
 If not, you can download it from [here](https://nodejs.org/en).